zanish-bi/ele3921/README.md

 ```

 On first run the script will:
-1. Open the folder where you saved the file
+1. After cloning, open the project folder in VS Code and navigate into the project directory:
 2. Apply all database migrations (creates `db.sqlite3`)
 3. Seed the database with test users, listings, contracts, and reviews
 4. Start the development server at **http://127.0.0.1:8000**